{{ summary.title }}

 Height velocity

-The annualized change in height between visits, expressed in centimeters per year.
+The annualized rate of height gain between two visits, expressed in cm/year.

 Triage score